Bytes and Bits

 Quinn Bennett

 Interesting perspective.
-I saw shader differently - more as ai.
+I saw machine learning differently - more as programming.